simsonraj/fabric-sdk-nestjs/README.md

 - Linted
 - Basic Vulnerabilities fixes and security using helmet
 - Config Folders for multiple environments (DEV || LOCAL || PROD)
-- Message queue (For MVCC error fix, with Redis Queue) & Caching implemented (With Redis & Bull), but stripped out for simplicity.
+- Message queue (To prevent MVCC key collisions error, with Redis Queue) & Caching implemented (With Redis & Bull), but stripped out for simplicity.
 (Please send a request if you need it)

 ## How to setup the Boiler plate with Hyperledger Fabric basic-network